PugliaSOS/howsweather/README.md

 If you don't specify a city, it'll find your location automatically.

 You can get an API key at [OpenWeatherMap](https://openweathermap.org/api).

+#### Scales

+_howsweather_ allows you to show temperatures in the three main scales.
+By default, it uses the Kelvin scale.

+You can change this behavior specifying a `scale` option in your configuration file, the two possible values are:

+- `C` for Celsius scale
+- `F` for Fahrenheit scale

 ### See weather stats